Note:

 dynamite.kinematics.GaussHermite

-.
-This has also been specified in the configuration file, under
+We see that this kinematics object has type GaussHermite.
+This was also specified in the configuration file, under

 system_components -> stars -> kinematics --> kinset1 --> type